cwant/VTKBlender/README.md

 **This code has been tested with Blender 2.78 and VTK 7.1.1**

-**Note that the screenshots below haven't been updated and reflect the user interface from pre-2.5 Blender.**

 **Need to use Blender 2.4x?
 Checkout the ```legacy_blender_2.4x``` branch.**

 ## Introduction